mariuszmmm/Mariuszmmm/README.md

 - 👀 I'm interested in programming
 - 🌱 I'm currently learning React
 - 💻︎ I'm looking for cooperation as a frontend developer
-- 📫 How to reach me... write to: mariuszmmm@op.pl
+- 📫 How to reach me... send an email: mariuszmmm@op.pl